Logotype for Hennes & Mauritz

 • Net sales rose 3% year-over-year to SEK 55,333m, with 2% growth in local currencies despite a 3% reduction in store count.

-• Focused on long-term profitable and sustainable growth, prioritizing organic growth through the H&M brand and improvements in price offering, shopping experience, and brand strength.
+• Focused on long-term profitable and sustainable growth, prioritizing organic growth through the H&M brand and improvements in product, shopping experience, and brand strength.

 • Online sales performed well, accounting for about 30% of total sales; store portfolio optimization continued with 40 net closures in Q1.